sttp/Specification/Output/README.md

 | 0.1 | TBD, 2017 | Initial draft for validation of use of markdown |
 | 0.0 | June 15, 2017 | Specification template |

-## Appendix A - STTP API Reference
+## Appendix B - STTP API Reference

 appendix body